alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### What did you struggle with?
 * Lots of events 😱
+	* EK - All the events went great so you should be super proud of all the hard work you put in :star: :tada:  But try to spread them out next time so you don't feel overwhelmed.

 #### What did you achieve?
 * ✅ Launched 2 "GitHub Pages"